idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Exploring the user's data

-Now that we're succefully authenticated on idOS, we can now perform operations on user data.
+Now that we're successfully authenticated on idOS, we can now perform operations on user data.
 The entities that a user controls are:

 - **Wallets**: the wallets that the user has declared as being able to control their idOS profile.
 - **Credentials**: the credentials of a user.
 Their contents are encrypted (for the user's encryption key), but it also has some public fields for inspection.